juliemturner/juliemturner.github.io/content/post/extending-sharepoint-with-adal-and-the-microsoft-graph-api-part-4/index.md

   - TypeScript
   - JavaScript
 series: ["Extending SharePoint with ADAL and the Microsoft Graph API"]
-SEO:
+seo:
-  title: "Extending SharePoint with the Microsoft Graph"
+  title: Streamline ADAL implementation - Extending SharePoint with the Microsoft Graph
+  description: Further streamline the implementation of ADAL, in AngularJS specifically, but with broader implications to any web based framework.
 aliases: ["/2017/08/extending-sharepoint-with-adal-and-the-microsoft-graph-api-part-4-the-extension/"]
 bigimg: [{src: "LeveragingGraphAPIPart4.jpeg", desc: ""}]
 ---